Nikitha5399/M2-Embedded_Microcontroller-Based-LPG-Gas-Leakage-Detector-using-GSM-Module/1_Requirements/README.md

 - No environmental effect or no effect of physical conditions.

--It is use in vehicles and as well as in houses as LPG leakage detection.
+- It is use in vehicles and as well as in houses as LPG leakage detection.

 # WAEKNESS